18 May Understanding the Skill/Will Matrix

-The Skill/ Will Matrix is a tool made popular in “The Tao of coaching” by Max Landsberg and is used to determine what the best leadership approach is for a given team member, based on two metrics: their level of Skill and their level of Will.
+The Skill/ Will Matrix is a tool made popular in “The Tao of coaching” by Max Landsberg and is used to determine what the best leadership approach is for a given team member, based on two metrics: their level of Skill (capability and experience) and their level of Will (motivation).

 Aspiring – Low Skill/ High Will